 Every assignment in this course will be subject to Turnitin inspection.
 Essays and other written assignments should not generate an AI likelihood or similarity report that exceeds 20%.
-The following penalties will be imposed on assignment submissions that generate AI likelihood or similarity reports that are at least 20%:
+The following penalties will be imposed on assignment submissions that generate AI likelihood or similarity reports greater than 20%:

-- 21% -25% AI likelihood and/or similarity reports = 20-point deduction. - 26%-50% AI likelihood and/or similarity reports = 50-point deduction. - More than 50% AI likelihood and/or similarity reports = 0 for assignment and reporting to Academic Dean.
+- 21% -25% AI likelihood and/or similarity reports = 21-25-point deduction. - 26%-50% AI likelihood and/or similarity reports = 26-50-point deduction. - More than 50% AI likelihood and/or similarity reports = 0 for the assignment